 I even tested the money-back guarantee myself by signing up for a 6-month plan.
 After using the service for 35 days, I requested a refund over 24/7 live chat.
 It was incredibly easy — I wasn’t asked to troubleshoot any issues or reconsider, which I’ve experienced when trying to cancel other VPN services.
 It took less than 1 minute for my refund to be approved, and I got my money back in a week.

-I can see why CyberGhost is so popular as it beats the competition in many ways.
+I can see why CyberGhost is so popular as it stands out from the competition in many ways.
 I’m impressed by its powerful desktop apps for streaming and torrenting, especially at such affordable prices.
-Based on my investigations, I’m also satisfied with the company’s strong commitment to privacy and security.
+Its support system is also fast and helpful, and can be contacted around the clock (at least in English).

 If you’re not affected by any of these downsides, then you’ll be more than happy with CyberGhost’s quality performance and low prices.
 You don’t have to take my word for it though — you can try out CyberGhost for yourself with the 45-day money-back guarantee.
 It’s a “no questions asked” refund policy, so it’s completely risk-free to sign up and use.

 Yes, it’s safe.
-I’ve run all the security tests possible and I didn’t experience any leaks, which makes me confident that CyberGhost is a highly-secure VPN.
-You’ll be protected by an impressive suite of security features, which includes military-grade encryption, in-built leak protection, an automatic kill switch, and ad and malware blocker.
+I’ve run a wide range of security tests and didn’t experience any leaks, which makes me confident that CyberGhost is a highly-secure VPN.
+You’ll be protected by an impressive suite of security features, which includes military-grade encryption, in-built leak protection, an automatic kill switch, and an ad/malware blocker.